vizality/packages/README.md

-# packages
+# Packages

-The one-stop shop for official Vizality packages to use in your plugins.
+The one-stop shop for official [Vizality](https://vizality.com) npm packages to use in your plugins.